mikenguyen69/Pocker/README.md

-# 2 cards automated power game
+# A Simple Pocker Game
 This is sample pocker game app following SOLID, DRY, TDD and design patterns

 ## 1. Design